lapicidae/tvs-scraper/README.md

 * `--days <NUMBER>`: Number of days to scrape (1-14).
 Default: `1`.
 Ignored if `--date` is specified.

+* `--days-update`: Number of days (starting from today) for which the data will be updated (TTL respected).
+The rest will be used from cache as-is (blind read, no re-validation).
+Default: `2`

 * `--output-file <FILE>`: Output file to which the collected data is written.
 The default output path is the current working directory.
 Default: `tvspielfilm.xml`.

 * `--output-format <FORMAT>`: Output format: `"xmltv"` or `"json"`.
 Default: `xmltv`.